sap-tutorials/Tutorials/tutorials/hana-clients-x509/hana-clients-x509.md

 Further details can be found at [CREATE X509 PROVIDER Statement](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c1d3f60099654ecfb3fe36ac93c121bb/3b3163d6ad0f4eb9bd73c7c060f49649.html) and [CREATE PSE statement](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c1d3f60099654ecfb3fe36ac93c121bb/4d80bf63fc374a7f99be94d8ce70a07a.html).

 ### Create a Database User
-Execute the following SQL to create a database user.
+Execute the following SQL statement to create a database user.

 ```SQL
 CREATE USER TESTX509_TECHNICAL WITH IDENTITY 'CN=TESTX509' FOR X509 PROVIDER DEMO_X509_PROVIDER SET USERGROUP DEFAULT;
 ```

 The above is known as an explicit mapping.
-The common name or CN value in the user matches to CN value in the client certificate.
+The common name, or CN value, in the user matches to CN value in the client certificate.
 It is also possible to use matching rules specified on the provider.

 Further details can be found at [CREATE USER Statement](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c1d3f60099654ecfb3fe36ac93c121bb/20d5ddb075191014b594f7b11ff08ee2.html).